NirmalScaria/NirmalScaria/README.md

 I’m also available for hire!
 Feel free to reach out at: scaria@scaria.dev

+Update: I am no longer available for hire (for the good).
+I got a job at Amazon!!!!!! 😭😭😭😭😭😭

 *   🖥️  See my portfolio at [scaria.dev](http://scaria.dev)
 *   ✉️  You can contact me at [scaria@scaria.dev](mailto:scaria@scaria.dev)
 *   🚀  I'm currently working on [Firebase-NextJS](https://github.com/NirmalScaria/firebase-nextjs) and [Bindle-UI](https://github.com/NirmalScaria/bindle-ui)